forfudan/MojoMiji/src/docs/apply/work.md

 # Make it work

 After a general design of the library, we can start to implement it.
-We will first try to make it work: to implement the basic functionalities of the matrix type.
+We will first try to **make it work**: to implement the basic functionalities of the matrix type.

 [[toc]]